Climdyn/qgs/documentation/notes/joss_paper/paper.md

 For an efficient handling of the model by users, its documentation is conceived such that its equations and parameters are explained and linked to the code.
 In the future, its development will be done in a modular fashion which enables the connection of the atmosphere to various other subsystems and the use of built-in and external toolboxes.

-The choice to use Python was specifically made to facilitate its use in Jupyter [@jupyter] Notebooks and the multiple recent machine learning libraries that are available in this language.
+The choice to use Python was specifically made to facilitate its use in Jupyter Notebooks [@jupyter] and with the multiple recent machine learning libraries that are available in this language.

 # State of the field